Welcome to zyBooks! We hope you will find adopting zyBooks helps your students succeed, and helps you be more efficient and have more fun teaching.

 - zyLabs: If enabled for your zyBook (additional cost), create your own auto-graded programming assignments in just minutes, via the web; no special skills are needed.

-See our zyBooks 101 article for more info.
+See our About zyBooks article for more info.